omaramin-2000/Clock-Chime/README.md

  2. Pip package
  3. Playsound package: Can be installed using cmd: ``` pip install playsound ``` in windows, and in Linux using terminal: ``` pip3 install playsound ```
  4. Tkinter package: ``` pip install tk ```

-    - You can install the requirements from the text file by using the command: ``` pip install -r requirements.txt ```

 ## Instructions